Ambassador Lecture Series | Korea-India Relations and the Situation on the Korean Peninsula

 On Tuesday, 23 April 2019,

-the Institute of Peace and Conflict Studies (IPCS) will host H E Dr Shin Bong-kil, Ambassador of the Republic of Korea to India, for his remarks on ‘Korea-India Relations and
+the Institute of Peace and Conflict Studies (IPCS) hosted H E Dr Shin Bong-kil, Ambassador of the Republic of Korea to India, for his remarks on ‘Korea-India Relations and

 Situation on Korean Peninsula’, in the latest interaction under the aegis of IPCS’ Ambassador Lecture Series.

-The interaction will be chaired by Dr Sandip Kumar Mishra, Associate Professor, Centre for East Asian Studies, Jawaharlal Nehru University, & Visiting Fellow and Columnist, IPCS, and will take place from 1530-1700 hrs in the IPCS Conference Room.
+The interaction was chaired by Dr Sandip Kumar Mishra, Associate Professor, Centre for East Asian Studies, Jawaharlal Nehru University, & Visiting Fellow and Columnist, IPCS, and took place from 1530-1700 hrs in the IPCS Conference Room.

 Opening Remarks by the Chair